Schutzstaffel: Business empire

 In 1942, Himmler consolidated all of the offices for which Pohl was responsible into one, creating the SS Main Economic and Administrative Office (Wirtschafts- und Verwaltungshauptamt; WVHA).
 The entire concentration camp system was placed under the authority of the WVHA.
-The SS owned Sudetenquell GmbH, a mineral water producer in Sudetenland.
-By 1944, the SS had purchased 75 percent of the mineral water producers in Germany and were intending to acquire a monopoly.
+The SS owned Sudetenquell GmbH, a mineral water producer in the Sudetenland.
+By 1944, the SS had purchased 75 per cent of the mineral water producers in Germany and were intending to acquire a monopoly.
 Several concentration camps produced building materials such as stone, bricks, and cement for the SS-owned Deutsche Erd- und Steinwerke (German Earth And Stone Works; DEST).
 In the occupied Eastern territories, the SS acquired a monopoly in brick production by seizing all 300 extant brickworks.
 The DWB also founded the Ost-Deutsche Baustoffwerke (East German Building Supply Works; GmbH or ODBS) and Deutsche Edelmöbel GmbH (German Noble Furniture).
 These operated in factories the SS had confiscated from Jews and Poles.

 The SS owned experimental farms, bakeries, meat packing plants, leather works, clothing and uniform factories, and small arms factories.
-Under the direction of the WVHA, the SS sold camp labor to various factories at a rate of three to six Reichsmarks per prisoner per day.
+Under the direction of the WVHA, the SS sold camp labour to various factories at a rate of three to six Reichsmarks per prisoner per day.
 The SS confiscated and sold the property of concentration camp inmates, confiscated their investment portfolios and their cash, and profited from their dead bodies by selling their hair to make felt and melting down their dental work to obtain gold from the fillings.
 The total value of assets looted from the victims of Operation Reinhard alone (not including Auschwitz) was listed by Odilo Globocnik as 178,745,960.59 Reichsmarks.
 Items seized included 2,909.68 kg of gold worth 843,802.75 RM, as well as 18,733.69 kg of silver, 1,514 kg of platinum, 249,771.50 American dollars, 130 diamond solitaires, 2,511.87 carats of brilliants, 13,458.62 carats of diamonds, and 114 kg of pearls.
-According to Nazi legislation, Jewish property belonged to the state, but many SS camp commandants and guards stole items such as diamonds or currency for personal gain or took seized foodstuffs and liquor to sell on the black market.
+According to Nazi legislation, Jewish property belonged to the state, but many SS camp commandants and guards stole items such as diamonds or currency for personal gain or took seized foodstuffs and alcohol to sell on the black market.

 Military reversals

 On 5 July 1943, the Germans launched the Battle of Kursk, an offensive designed to eliminate the Kursk salient.
-The Waffen-SS by this time had been expanded to 12 divisions, and most took part in the battle.
+Three SS armored divisions of the II SS Panzer Corps (1.
+SS "LSSAH", 2.
+SS "Das Reich" and 3.
+SS "Totenkopf") participated alongside Wehrmacht Panzer divisions.
 Due to stiff Soviet resistance, Hitler halted the attack by the evening of 12 July.
 On 17 July he called off the operation and ordered a withdrawal.
 Thereafter, the Germans were forced onto the defensive as the Red Army began the liberation of Western Russia.
 The losses incurred by the Waffen-SS and the Wehrmacht during the Battle of Kursk occurred nearly simultaneously with the Allied assault into Italy, opening a two-front war for Germany.